krakenjs/grumbler-scripts/docs/typescript.md

 ## Setup Typescript Config in your project

-1. Install Typescript linter depdendencies.
+1. Install Typescript linter dependencies.
 At the time of writing these are using v5.2.0

 ```shell
 npm install -D @typescript-eslint/eslint-plugin @typescript-eslint/parser